Skip to content

 • Voters can connect headphones to listen to the ballot text.

-• Voters who rely on the audio ballot can black out the screen for privacy.
+• Voters who rely on the audio ballot can blank the screen for privacy.

 • Voters can adjust the audio volume and tempo.